 Carl Esbeck's vision for changing the way government funds sectarian social service providers, the fruits of which are seen today in the Faith-Based Initiative, was supposed to result in new, more effective ways of providing social services on the ground.
 That simply has not happened, a fact that Daly acknowledges only somewhat.
-And Stephen Monsma's assumptions about the transformative effectiveness of
+And Stephen Monsma's assumptions about the transformative effectiveness of faith-based social services, which figure heavily into God's Economy, have been outright discredited by David Campbell's rigorous comparison of faithbased welfare-to-work providers and their public counterparts.

-God's

-Economy